David Jones (department store): 2000–2020

-Proposed Myer merger

 In October 2013, Myer approached David Jones with a conditional, nonbinding, indicative proposal for a potential merger of the two companies.
 Myer believed the combined group would have generated pro forma sales and earnings before interest and taxes in 2013 around $5.0 billion and $364 million, respectively.
 In addition, Myer expected that a merger could have achieved more than $85 million of ongoing annual cost synergies within three years, primarily driven by structural efficiencies.
 The board of David Jones rejected the offer in November 2013.

 In February 2014, Myer again approached David Jones offering to buy the company at market value, with David Jones having a market capitalisation of $1.7 billion.
 Myer also indicated that its reappointed chief executive Bernie Brookes would be capable of managing the combined entity should the merger occur.
 David Jones acknowledged the letter stating it would consider any proposal that is in the best interest of its shareholders but made no further comment.

-Takeover by Woolworths South Africa

 In April 2014, Myer withdrew its proposed merger of equals following on from David Jones' announcement that it had recommended a $4.00 cash per share proposal and entered into a scheme implementation deed with South African retail group Woolworths, implying a market capitalisation of $2.15 billion.
 The takeover bid was approved in July 2014 by the Federal Court of Australia.
 In mid-August 2014, despite the previously stated intention by Woolworths to retain CEO Paul Zahra, Zahra announced his resignation once more amid indications of significant differences between strategy and the future of the company, giving three months' notice to ensure a smooth handover.
 Woolworths then announced that Country Road CEO Iain Nairn would succeed Zahra as chief executive.

-Woolworths South Africa sold the 1938 Market Street store in 2016, with the plan that DJ's would lease and occupy the site until late 2019.
-The plan was that this would result in the closure of the store, with the nine floors of homewares, furniture, electricals, and menswear being merged into the 1927 flagship Elizabeth Street store, which was to be renovated and have its floors devoted to shopping space expanded from eight to 12.

-Entry into New Zealand

-In July 2015, the Wellington, New Zealand department store Kirkcaldie & Stains agreed to be purchased by Woolworths (South Africa).
+In July 2015, the Wellington, New Zealand, department store Kirkcaldie & Stains agreed to be purchased by Woolworths South Africa.
 The existing Wellington store closed in 2016.
 It reopened on 28 July 2016 as the first David Jones' store in New Zealand.
-The store fit-out has cost about $AU20 million, more than originally budgeted.
 The David Jones website does not provide delivery to New Zealand, remaining a solely Australian trading website.

+Woolworths South Africa sold the 1938 Market Street store in 2016, with the plan that DJ's would lease and occupy the site until late 2019.
+The store was closed in 2019 with the nine floors of homewares, furniture, electricals, and menswear being merged into the 1927 flagship Elizabeth Street store, which was renovated and had those floors devoted to shopping space expanded from eight to 12.